This is a list of foods rich in B vitamins, iron, and zinc. Read on to find out which ones they are.

 6. Turmeric

 One of the most readily available spice, it has been used in Asian culture for centuries.
-Turmeric contains the element curcumin, which improves blood circulation and oxygen flow to the brain and can break down the notorious vascular plaques.
+Curcumin, an element in turmeric, improves blood circulation and oxygen flow to the brain and can break down the notorious vascular plaques.
 As a bonus, curcumin has an anti-inflammatory effect.

 Another useful turmeric property is that it is an immunomodulator that breaks down peptides that trigger Alzheimer’s disease development.
 You need to consume no more than a tablespoon of this spice per day.